f5devcentral/f5-bd-cis-demo/demo-mc-onetier/README.md

 # Multi-cluster one tier demo

-The overall configuration can be found [here](https://clouddocs.f5.com/containers/latest/userguide/multicluster/)
+The documentation on CIS multi-cluster can be found [here](https://clouddocs.f5.com/containers/latest/userguide/multicluster/)

 ## Overview of the CIS deployment